All About Clinical Nurse Specialists

 - Cardiovascular Clinical Nurse Specialist

-There were about 2,955,200 jobs for Clinical Nurse Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 2,955,200 jobs in the United States for Clinical Nurse Specialist.
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Clinical Nurse Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 203,700 job openings in this field each year.
+The BLS estimates 203,700 yearly job openings in this field.

 The states with the most job growth for Clinical Nurse Specialist are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Wisconsin, or Connecticut.
 These states have the worst job growth for this type of profession.